 In 1981, a treaty titled “The Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data ” was formed by the Council of Europe.
 This was the first-ever international treaty that dealt with the protection of data privacy.
 The treaty safeguarded the rights to privacy of users, maintaining the ever-growing digital flow of personal data across borders.
 To commemorate this historic signing, Data Protection Day was created on April 26, 2006, with the date of the observance set on January 28.
-For 2022, the annual holiday will expand to a week-long campaign called Data Privacy Week.

 In the current environment, most of us are communicating with friends and family remotely, leveraging social media and teleconferencing software like Zoom and Skype.
 Unfortunately, malicious actors often increase their activity during vulnerable times, targeting popular applications (e.g., Facebook, Instagram, TikTok, etc.).
 It’s important you remain alert and ensure you have taken the appropriate measures to protect your privacy online.

 Although our mobile devices have become such a trusted tool in our new remote lives we must not forget how many potential vulnerabilities they can expose us to.
 “One of the key benefits of mobile technology , especially in our current environment, is that it allows us to stay connected with family, friends, and our work,” said Tod Mitchinson, Chief Information Security Officer.
 "Our mobile devices contain a lot of personal as well as confidential information.
 Just as we intentionally protect the personal assets in our home, we need to do the same with our smartphones and portable devices.”

 The following tips can help you safeguard your digital life against any type of devious disruptions.